msoucy/bizleg-profile0/profile0.md

 ---

-- Original founder(s) still active?

-    All of the original founders are still active with the exception of Tom Preston-Werner.
+- All of the original founders are still active with the exception of Tom Preston-Werner.
-He left GitHub in 2014 after confirmed [harassment allegations].
+He left GitHub in 2014 after confirmed [harassment allegations]

-- Publicly Traded?
-Since when?
-Initial Stock Price?
-Current stock price?

-    No, GitHub is a private corporation.
+- GitHub is a private corporation and isn't publically traded

-- Has the company made any acquisitions?
-If yes, which companies, and what were their core products?
+- GitHub has acquired the following companies:

     * Easel - In Browser Web Design Tool Built for Collaboration